Pericles001/Reverse_engineering_challenge/README.md

 ## Running the code

+- We created the typescript project to simulate the requests and responses of the application in the command line.

+- The tools used were:
+   - Node.js
+   - TypeScript
+   - fetch Cookie
+   - node fetch
+- The code was written in TypeScript to ensure type safety and better maintainability.

+- The platform used cookies for handling sessions, and has a private API for the resources (users)

 ### Steps to run the project

 To run the project, you need to do the following steps: